kekedezha/boss-machine/README.md

 ## Project Overview

-In this project, you will create an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
-You will create routes to manage your 'minions', your brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to your busy schedule.
+In this project, I created an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
+I created routes to manage 'minions', brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to a busy schedule.

+Project comes from an off-platform projected created by Codecademy.

 You can view a video demonstration of the final app here: